sbellon/ChurchSong/README.md

 ### SongBeamer agenda download

-To download the upcoming agenda you can just execute `ChurchSong.bat` without any switches (or double-click it).
+To download the upcoming agenda you can just execute `ChurchSong.bat` without any switches (e.g. double-click it).
 To specify a starting date to look for the next event, you can specify additional command line arguments `agenda FROM_DATE` as positional parameter with `FROM_DATE` in the form `YYYY-MM-DD`.